fieldtrip/website/example/use_simulated_erps_to_explore_cluster_statistics.md

 {% include markup/info %}
 See this paper for more details

-Maris E., Oostenveld R. //[Nonparametric statistical testing of EEG- and MEG-data.](http://www.ncbi.nlm.nih.gov/sites/entrez?Db=pubmed&Cmd=ShowDetailView&TermToSearch=17517438)// J Neurosci Methods.
+Maris E., Oostenveld R. [Nonparametric statistical testing of EEG- and MEG-data.](http://www.ncbi.nlm.nih.gov/sites/entrez?Db=pubmed&Cmd=ShowDetailView&TermToSearch=17517438) J Neurosci Methods.
 2007 Apr 10;

 and look in the [reference](/references_to_implemented_methods) section for more literature pointers.
 {% include markup/end %}